++char

 Generic print structure

-s.
+A list of tanks.
 It's for printing types and bottom-up printing of stack

 traces.